-Presidential hopeful Julian Castro proposes vast change in policing
+Presidential hopeful Castro proposes vast change in policing

 SAN FRANCISCO (AP) — Democratic presidential candidate Julián Castro on Monday released a proposal to lessen wrongful police shootings that would use the power of the federal government to change the way local law enforcement is conducted.

-Castro’s plan would set a federal standard for use of deadly force, requiring de-escalation tactics and the use of lethal means only as a last resort.
+Castro’s policing plan would set a federal standard for use of deadly force, requiring de-escalation tactics and the use of lethal means only as a last resort.
 He’d create one database of police departments’ use of stops and detentions and another to track officers who’ve been removed from one agency for cause to prevent them from being hired by another.

 Castro, a former Obama administration Housing and Urban Development secretary, also would end a program that lets local authorities enforce federal immigration law, would pursue changes in statute to remove protections for officers from being sued for performing their jobs and would end the transfer of military-style weapons and vehicles to local agencies.